rryantran/monolog/README.md

 # monolog

-A journaling companion for Discord.
+A journaling companion for Discord

 ### Current features